NCCA/cfgaa22-Wantcha/README.md

 ## Sample Scenes and Executable

-The submitted executable was built for Linux and works on university lab PCs.
-The code can be built for Windows as well, it has been tested, however Mac is not supported due to the OpenGL version being capped at 4.1.
+The code can be built for Windows and Linux, it has been tested, however Mac is not supported due to the OpenGL version being capped at 4.1.

 In the repository I have left a folder with a couple of simple pre-made sample scenes to easily test out the program's capabilities.
 By default the software saves the paths to the resources using absolute paths, which would make it very difficult to send projects across other platforms.
 These scenes have their paths manually edited to be relative to the executable, one directory above it.
 This means that running the executable from the build folder of the project should be able to successfully load those projects.
+For some reason, some textures from the sample scenes cannot be opened properly on Windows due to Qt's image loader acting strange, so I recommend running this program on Linux.

 ## References